ZetaMap/Ion-numworks/src/ion/README.md

 You can download it on [pypi.org](https://pypi.org/project/ion-numworks), download files of the [latest release](https://github.com/ZetaMap/Ion-numworks/releases/latest). <br>
 Or simply run this command to install library: ``pip install --pre ion-numworks``

+Also if you want to do it yourself, use this command to build and install the library automatically: ``python -m build && pip install .``

 ### More
 Also i created the [Kandinsky module of Numworks](https://github.com/ZetaMap/Kandinsky-Numworks)